News

 - Wednesday 23 April - next Patient Reference Group (PRG) Meeting from 1845 - 2000 at the Surgery

-- Tuesday 13 May from 1pm - monthly NHS ICB Time to Learn training (annual Basic & intermediate Life Support training)
+- Tuesday 13 May - 1300 - monthly NHS ICB Time to Learn training (annual Basic & intermediate Life Support training)

 - When the Surgery is closed for the monthly Time to Learn training sessions, phones are diverted to the 111 service.